 General Medical Officer

-Typically referred to as general practitioners, these physicians serve in the Flight, Marine Corps, Undersea/Dive, or Surface Warfare communities.
+Often called general practitioners, they serve in the Flight, Marine Corps, Undersea/Dive, or Surface Warfare communities.
+Their role covers emergency care, health maintenance, and first-line trauma management.

 UMOs are assigned to Navy SEALS, Explosive Ordnance Disposal (EOD), and submarine squadrons.